 Selecting the Best Apricot JamRead the ingredients on the jar of apricot jam.
 I like Crofter’s organic apricot jam (red label or blue are both 8 grams of sugar and work interchangeably) because the flavor of the apricot is pure and there’s no artificial ingredients or preservatives.
 Plus, it comes in a 10 oz jar, so you can just use the whole jar in this recipe.

-Possible VariationsI really like this recipe because it tastes authentic, but you may consider adding a bit of citric acid powder (start with 1 pinch).
-Another idea to get that extra oomph would be to add a teaspoon of tamarind paste (just concentrated tangy tamarind) or any brand tamarind candy (tamarind and chile with sugar added).
+Possible VariationsI really like this recipe because it tastes authentic, but you may consider adding a bit of citric acid powder (start with 1/4 teaspoon).
+Another idea to get that extra tangy oomph would be to add extra lime juice or a teaspoon of tamarind paste (just concentrated tangy tamarind) or any brand tamarind candy (tamarind and chile with sugar added).
 Just start by adding a little bit at a time (a small pinch or teaspoon), then add more to get it just right.

 Some of the links on this page are affiliate links, which may pay me a small commission for my referral at no extra cost to you!